akka/akka/akka-docs/scala/fsm.rst

     when(A) {
       case Ev(Move) =>
-        EventHandler.info(this, "Go to B and move on after 5 seconds") goto(B) forMax (5 seconds)
+        log.info(this, "Go to B and move on after 5 seconds") goto(B) forMax (5 seconds)
     }

     when(B) {
       case Ev(StateTimeout) =>
-        EventHandler.info(this, "Moving to C")
+        log.info(this, "Moving to C")
         goto(C)
     }

     when(C) {
       case Ev(Move) =>
-        EventHandler.info(this, "Stopping")
+        log.info(this, "Stopping")
         stop
     }